The variable in the PHP scope can be defined as the variable that already defined in anywhere and can be accessed from another place.

 increment();

-There is no any change in the variable, but PHP has a keyword to allow the scope to keep the last variable value in the local scope, which is the “static” keyword.
+There is no change in the variable, but PHP has a keyword that allows the scope to retain the last variable value in the local scope, which is the “static” keyword.

 function increment() {